Technology and Worship

 The basic requirements for projecting images are a laptop computer, a LCD projector, and a wall (or screen) onto which you can project the image.
 (For things to consider when looking to buy an LCD projector, try ChurchMultiMedia's page "How to Buy An LCD Projector.")

-Care should be taken not to use too many images—a worship service is not an MTV video, after all.
-And thought should be given to what kinds of images are used—this can be one way to increase the multicultural awareness and exposure of a congregation, as long as there is sensitivity to issues of misappropriation.
+Images are one way to increase the multicultural awareness and exposure of a congregation, as long as there is sensitivity to issues of misappropriation.